AnH0ang/universal-data-catalog/README.md

 ## Introduction

-The goal of `universal-data-catalog` is to act as an abstraction layer on top of the data IO. for small to medium sized data science projects.
+The goal of `universal-data-catalog` is to act as an abstraction layer on top of the data IO.
-Instead of hard-coding the data interface in `pandas`, the configuration is instead loaded from a configuration file loaded from a configuration file that acts as a data catalog.
+Instead of hard-coding the data interface, the configuration is loaded from a configuration file that acts as a data catalog.
-The concept is borrowed from the [kedro](https://github.com/quantumblacklabs/kedro) data catalog.
+This concept is borrowed from the [kedro](https://github.com/quantumblacklabs/kedro) data catalog.

 Full documentation can be found at [readthedocs.com](https://universal-data-catalog.readthedocs.io/en/latest/).

 ## Why use it ?

 The advantages of `universal-data-catalog` are:
 * **Abstraction**: Instead of hard-coding the data interface, you can use a configuration file that separates the code from the configuration.
-* **YAML config**: Since the configuration file is in `YAML' format, it can easily be used in with Hydra and other YAML-based configuration and orchestration tools.
+* **YAML configuration**: Since the configuration file is in YAML format, it can easily be used in with Hydra and other YAML-based configuration and orchestration tools.
 * **Customizability**: Link your own data provider to the data catalog.
-* **Pluggability**: A range of providers are supported and many more will be added soon.
+* **Pluggability**: A number of providers are supported and many more will be added soon.
 These include:
     * `pandas`
     * `networkx`
     * `pickle`

 ## Installation